animeshshastry/quadx_software/README.md

 To use this firmware follow these 2 easy steps:
 1. Clone this repository in your Arduino folder.
 2. Clone the libraries from https://github.com/animeshshastry/quadx_firmware_libraries and place the library sub-folders in your Arduino/libraries.
+3. Open and compile the main file "quadx_firmware.ino"
+4. Upload this to teensy.

 This firmware contains Implementations of